ZeAntonioM/PFL-project2/README.md

 The main objective of this section was to develop a low-level machine capable of executing a given configuration (c, e, s), where c represents the configuration, e represents the evaluation stack, and s represents the storage.
 We were provided with a template file that included a data type for instructions and four essential functions that needed implementation: createEmptyStack, stack2String, createEmptyState, state2String, and run.

 ## Data Types Definition

 ### Value

 To represent the possible types stored inside the stack and storage, we introduced the Value data type, which could be either an integer (IntValue) or a boolean (TT for true, FF for false).

 ### Stack and State

 Understanding the roles of the evaluation stack and storage, we defined two types - Stack (a list of Values) and State (a list of variable-value pairs represented by strings and Values).

 ## Initial Functions

 Once all data types that were going to be used for this part were defined we started working on the functions to implement.
 Firstly we implemented  the following 4 initial functions:

-createEmptyStack: This function generates an empty stack, to initialize the evaluation stack.
-To do this it simply returns an empty list
+- `createEmptyStack`: This function generates an empty stack, to initialize the evaluation stack.
+To do this it simply returns an empty list.
-createEmptyState: Similar to createEmptyStack, this function creates an empty state to initialize the machine state.
+- `createEmptyState`: Similar to createEmptyStack, this function creates an empty state to initialize the machine state.
-stack2Str: This function converts the stack into a string, it recursively traverses the stack, transforming each Value into a string using the value2Str auxiliary function.
+- `stack2Str`: This function converts the stack into a string, it recursively traverses the stack, transforming each Value into a string using the value2Str auxiliary function.
 The resulting strings are then concatenated with commas.
-state2Str:  This function orders the state alphabetically and then converts it into a string, It does this by using the `stateSort` and the `state2StrAux auxiliary function.
+- `state2Str`:  This function orders the state alphabetically and then converts it into a string, It does this by using the `stateSort` and the `state2StrAux auxiliary function.

 ## Run

 After implementing these initial functions we started implementing the `run` function.
 This function executes instructions in the low-level machine making use of the stack and changing the values in state.
 To do this, we recursively go through the instructions, executing each instruction with the help of the `execute` auxiliary function.
 At the end, we return the final (c, e, s).

-Even though the `run` executes all the instructions the real brain of the machine is in the `execute` function, this function executes an instruction in the low-level machine. it receives the Instruction, the stack, and the state, it manipulates the stack and the state and then it returns a tuple with the updated (stack, state).
+Even though the `run` executes all the instructions the real brain of the machine is in the `execute` function.
+This function executes an instruction in the low-level machine.
+It receives the Instruction, the stack, and the state, manipulates the stack and the state and then it returns a tuple with the updated (stack, state).
 There were a lot of instructions defined, and, to not get the code too confusing, we didn't use a case of pattern matching, but instead, we implemented a different `execute` function for each instruction.
 The instructions implemented were the following:
   - `Push`: For this instruction, we just add the IntValue to the top of the stack.
   - `Tru`: For this instruction, we just add the `TT` to the top of the stack.